top of page

 Opening Thoughts

-For many people, thoughts about death can bring up a deep and unsettling fear.
-Whether it’s worry about our own mortality or anxiety about losing someone we love, death anxiety is something most of us experience at some point in life, though we rarely talk about it openly.
+For many people, thoughts about death can stir up a deep and unsettling fear.
+Whether it’s worry about our own mortality or anxiety about losing someone we love, death anxiety is something most of us experience at some point in life.
+Yet, we rarely talk about it openly.

 What Is Death Anxiety?

-It’s a very human response to the mystery of life ending.
-Our brains are wired to keep us safe, so when faced with something we can’t control or fully understand, anxiety can step in to protect us — even when there’s no immediate danger.
+This anxiety is a very human response to the mystery of life ending.
+Our brains are wired to keep us safe.
+So, when faced with something we can’t control or fully understand, anxiety can step in to protect us—even when there’s no immediate danger.

 How Death Anxiety Can Affect Us